 “Grato Bowl keeps the skateboard culture alive.”

 The newly renovated skatepark was inaugurated in 2015, and people love it.
 It definitely keeps the history of the place going and skateboard culture alive.

 The bowl was constructed thanks to the combined efforts of the City of Milan alongside ASD Milano Skateboarding and other important members of the community of Gratosoglio.
 This is just another example of what can be achieved when the city and the skateboarding community work together to create something really incredible.

 By renovating one of Italy’s oldest skateparks, they brought the place back to life, added to the city’s culture and gave the locals a place to practice their favorite sports.
 Thanks to their vision we now have this amazing bowl to shred.

-There may only be enough room for a couple of people to shred at the same time but that’s never a problem here because everybody is respectful and looks out for each other.
-Everyone will get their chance to show Italy’s famous Grato bowl what they’re made of.
+There may only be enough room for a couple of people to shred at the same time but that’s never an issue here because everybody is respectful and looks out for each other.
+Everyone will get their chance to show Italy’s famous Grato Bowl what they’re made of.
 The bowl certainly meets skaters’ highest expectations so far.